Phillip McArthur: Education

+McArthur initially lived in the Marshall Islands as a missionary for the Church of Jesus Christ of Latter-day Saints, and later returned for his Ph.D. research.
+He would later study under folklorists and scholars Richard Bauman and Beverly J. Stoeltje.
+He obtained an associate degree in psychology from Ricks College, a bachelor's degree in anthropology from Brigham Young University, and both master's and Ph.D. degrees in folklore studies and cultural anthropology from Indiana University Bloomington.

 Research

-Dr. McArthur's research emphasizes social theoretical and semiotic approaches to traditional narrative (i.e. myth, oral history), cultural performance (ritual, ceremony, festival, spectacle), history, cosmology, and local cultures within the contexts of decolonization, nationalism and globalization.
+McArthur's work in the Marshall Islands closely examines social power and indigenous epistemologies with special attention to the tumultuous relationship with the United States.
+His research emphasizes social theoretical and semiotic approaches to traditional narrative (i.e. myth, oral history), cultural performance (ritual, ceremony, festival, spectacle), history, cosmology, and local cultures within the contexts of decolonization, nationalism and globalization.
 This includes a deepening attention to political and economic forces, and their relationship to social power and practice.
 With a geographical specialization in Oceania, he additionally includes comparative studies on cultures of Asia, Native America, Africa and the Classical world.
 He also integrates deep interests in comparative philosophy, the history of ideas, dialogic ethnography, and traditional arts.

-His teaching represents a wide range of topics centered in theory, cultural studies, and expressive culture.
-Students of Phillip McArthur have noted that in each course he seeks to fuse anthropological perspectives with humanistic inquiry.
-While Oceania provides one geographical focus, his research and teaching philosophy seeks to bring to bear a comparative perspective into the classroom through exposure to a range of cross-cultural materials.
-He continues to develop curriculum in Anthropology and Cultural Sustainability, Pacific Islands Studies, and Integrated Humanities that engages students to think about culture in critical and thought-provoking ways.
-In this way, students learn to develop culture sensitivity and insight to function productively within academics, the private sector, government, and the community.

-Critical Thinking Pedigree

-Phillip McArthur studied under the renowned folklorists and scholars Richard Bauman and Beverly J. Stoeltje.
-Currently Phillip McArthur teaches courses on Anthropology Theory and Method, Narrative, Mythology, Political and Economic Anthropology, Ethnographic Methods, Cultures of Oceania, and Histories of Oceania at Brigham Young University-Hawaii.